OkoliEvans/Sigma_base/README.md

 **How the system works**
 ## Create election
-An election overseer or administrator can create an election esaily by simply passing in the following:
+An election overseer or administrator can create an election easily by simply passing in the following:

+i.
+An election id
+ii.
+Token name for vote tag
+iii.
+Token symbol
+iv.